bondaralexxx/portfolio/PowerBI_dashboards/PowerBI_Decomposition Tree/README.md

 Decomposition Tree Power BI

 Building the Decomposition Tree report, which can use for breakdown analysis.
-This is useful  for root cause analysis, allowing users to drill down into data dynamically to see impact of different factors
+This is useful  for root cause analysis, allowing users to drill down into data dynamically to see impact of different factors.

 For example, in our sales report we can understand:
 - who buys more: loyality card castomers or regular customers?
 - in which city are the highest sales?